The Human Truth Foundation

 #Brazil #brazil_homosexuality #homosexuality

 Brazil does relatively well in ensuring human rights and freedom, compared to many other countries.
-Brazil comes in the best 20 in LGBT equality1 (the best in The Americas) despite the previous reign of self-proclaimed homophobic president Jair Bolsonaro2, its nominal commitment to Human Rights3 and in its success in fighting anti-semitic prejudice4 (amongst the lowest in The Americas).
-It does better than average in eliminating modern slavery5, the rate of gender bias (from 7 indicators)6, commentary in Human Rights Watch reports7 (but low for The Americas) and in its average Freedom in the World rating.
+Brazil comes in the best 20 for LGBT equality in the 2020s1 despite the previous reign of self-proclaimed homophobic president Jair Bolsonaro2, its nominal commitment to Human Rights3 and in its success in fighting anti-semitic prejudice4 (amongst the lowest in The Americas).
+It does better than average when it comes to the rate of gender bias (from 7 indicators)5, commentary in Human Rights Watch reports6 (but bad for The Americas), supporting press freedom7, combatting modern slavery8 and in its average Freedom in the World rating (but high for The Americas).
 But, things could still be better.
-Brazil does worse than average in terms of supporting personal, civil & economic freedoms8, opposing gender inequality9, supporting press freedom10 and in freethought11.
+Brazil does worse than average in supporting personal, civil & economic freedoms9, opposing gender inequality10 and in freethought11.

 Brazil was on the right track regarding religious freedom - persecution was rare12,13.
 But the election of illiberal Jair Bolsonaro in 2018 meant "Brazil is [now] governed by a Christian-extreme-right authoritarian [with Bolsonaro's] speeches filled with openly and harsh misogynistic, racist, anti-LGBTI+ and anti-democratic views"14.
 The police are involved in far too many unlawful killings and the mistreatment of detainees also seems to be increasing15.